AXIOMPHARMACEUTICALS

 Can LL-37 be combined with antibiotics?

 Yes, synergistically.
 LL-37 combined with conventional antibiotics shows FICI values of 0.25-0.5, indicating synergistic antimicrobial activity.
-Using them together may enhance efficacy against resistant organisms.
+Using them together may efficacy against resistant organisms.